streamnative/function-mesh-website/versioned_docs/version-0.1.4/functions/function-debug.md

 id: function-debug
 ---

-This document describes how to debug Pulsar functions through Pod logs, log topics, and `pulsar-admin` commands.
+This document describes how to debug Pulsar functions through Pod logs and log topics.

 ## Use Pod logs